dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 preview features and requiring the user's project to explicitly opt-into using them via the `<EnablePreviewFeatures>` property.

-The feature was primarily designed to accommodate platform-level features, that is for features that span runtime, library, and language, such as generic math.
+The feature was primarily designed to accommodate platform-level preview features, that is for features that span runtime, library, and language, such as generic math.
 However, we also believed that the feature would work for libraries that want to offer preview functionality in otherwise stable NuGet packages.

 Since then, we've seen requests from partners who have tried using it and hit limitations that come from guardrails we put into place due to the complex